2017–18 South Pacific cyclone season: Tropical Cyclone Josie

 During March 29, the Fiji Meteorological Service reported that Tropical Disturbance 12F had developed about 350 km to the east of Port Vila in Vanuatu.
 At this stage, the system was poorly organised with atmospheric convection surrounding the system displaced to the northeast of the disturbance's weak low-level circulation.
 However, the disturbance was located to the south of a ridge of high pressure, and within a favourable environment for further development, with low to moderate levels of vertical wind shear and warm sea surface temperatures of around 28–30 C. By 23:20 UTC that day, the system had strengthened into Tropical Depression 12F.
 Despite moderate shear, the system organized further into Tropical Cyclone Josie by March 31.

 Despite not making landfall, Cyclone Josie caused heavy rainfall and sustained gale-force winds in southern Fiji.
 Because of these effects, Josie caused upwards of in damages.
 Severe flooding occurred in the city of Nadi.
 Altogether, Josie left six people dead.
 Five people were washed away by floodwaters, of which four are confirmed dead and one is still missing.

 Severe Tropical Cyclone Keni

 Tropical Cyclone Keni impacted Fiji and caused the cast and crew of the 37th season of the American reality competition series, Survivor, to be temporarily evacuated to the production's base camp.

-Tropical Depression 14F

-This is the 11th named storm.
-Formed on April 17, dissipated on April 20.